Many871027/Global-Superstore-Dataset/README.md

 ## Data

 The dataset used in this project is the "Global Superstore" dataset from Kaggle.
-You can find the dataset here: [Insert Kaggle Dataset Link Here].
+You can find the dataset here: "https://www.kaggle.com/datasets/vivek468/superstore-dataset-final" .
 Download the dataset and save it as `superstore.csv` in the `data/` directory.
 The original dataset (.txt file) has be transform with R language to CSV file.

 ## Key Findings and Recommendations